Watch Out for Pentylone, the Horrible New MDMA Additive

 We caught up with Fiona Measham, professor of criminology at Durham University and will be at Boomtown testing your pills for nightmares.

 VICE: Hi Fiona.
 How common is it that people don't get what they paid for when buying drugs.

-Fiona: What we're generally finding is about 9 in 10 people that come to us with a substance they were expecting – it is what they think it is, and about 1 in 10 is not what they expected.
+Fiona: What we're generally finding is about nine in ten people that come to us with a substance they were expecting – it is what they think it is, and about one in ten is not what they expected.
 I think that's quite good odds really, maybe a bit higher than is generally expected in terms of getting what they wanted.
 Also most of the time people are bringing us substances that they think are of some concern, so we might even expect it to be higher than 1 in 10.
 You could see that as reassuring.
 The important thing for them is about purity issues, which is really relevant now in relation to the increase in drug-related deaths.
-The death rate from ecstasy has gone up from 24 to 32, which is a 33 per cent increase.
+The death rate from ecstasy has gone up from 24 to 32, which is a 33 percent increase.

 "At Kendal Calling there were people bringing a blue pill to us with the Anonymous mask on, which contained a substance called pentylone, and after taking it complaining that they weren't feeling very well, that they felt paranoid, agitate, couldn't sleep."

 So what's inside these shonky drugs?

 Well it could be a case of it just being filler – a blank pill, for example, something inert.
 It could be that it's a different type of drug that they don't want.
 Some people have been mis-sold ketamine as cocaine because it's half the price.
 Other drugs contain things like boric acid, household cleaner and pesticides being sold as cocaine, and in some police seizures they're seeing that three per cent of the cocaine found contains boric acid.